ankitkhatrik6/LoveStream/README.md

 ## What is LoveStream?

-I built LoveStream because I wanted a simple, private way to watch YouTube videos in sync with someone else — no accounts, no bloat, no third-party screen sharing tools.
-Just paste a link, share a 4-character room code, and watch together in perfect sync from anywhere.
+I built LoveStream because I wanted a simple, private way to watch YouTube videos in sync with someone else.
+No accounts, no bloat, no third-party screen sharing tools.
+Just paste a link, share a 4-character room code, and watch together from anywhere.

-Beyond video sync, I added real-time chat with emoji reactions, typing indicators, and a full P2P video calling system using WebRTC — all running over a single WebSocket connection I manage on the backend.
-Everything stays between you and the other person, no data goes anywhere else.
+Beyond video sync, I added real-time chat with emoji reactions, typing indicators, and a full P2P video calling system using WebRTC.
+All of it runs over a single WebSocket connection I manage on the backend.
+Everything stays between you and the other person, nothing goes anywhere else.

 ---

 ## What I Built Into It

-- **Synchronized Playback** — When one person plays, pauses, or scrubs the video, I make sure both sides update instantly with latency compensation so nothing feels out of sync.
+- **Synchronized Playback:** When one person plays, pauses, or scrubs the video, both sides update instantly with latency compensation so nothing feels out of sync.

-- **Private 2-Person Rooms** — I deliberately capped rooms at 2 participants and used short 4-character codes to keep things simple and intimate.
+- **Private 2-Person Rooms:** I deliberately capped rooms at 2 participants and used short 4-character codes to keep things simple and intimate.
 No sign-ups, no accounts.

-- **Real-Time Chat** — I built a live chat panel with typing indicators so you can see when the other person is writing.
-On desktop you can hover over a message to react with an emoji, on mobile I implemented long-press detection for the same thing.
+- **Real-Time Chat:** I built a live chat panel with typing indicators so you can see when the other person is writing.
+On desktop you can hover a message to react with an emoji, on mobile I implemented long-press detection for the same thing.

-- **Flying Emoji Reactions** — Quick reaction bar at the bottom of the chat lets you send emojis that fly up across the screen — something small I added to make the experience feel alive.
+- **Flying Emoji Reactions:** The quick reaction bar at the bottom sends emojis that fly up across the screen.
+Something small I added to make the experience feel more alive.

-- **P2P Video Calls** — I integrated WebRTC directly so both people can video call each other without any third-party server handling their video feed.
+- **P2P Video Calls:** I integrated WebRTC directly so both people can video call without any third-party server touching their video feed.
 The WebSocket connection I already had doubles as the signaling channel, so no extra infrastructure needed.

-- **Auto-Reconnect** — Sockets drop sometimes.
-I wrote reconnection logic on both the client and server side so if someone briefly loses connection, the session recovers without them having to rejoin manually.
+- **Auto-Reconnect:** Sockets drop sometimes.
+I wrote reconnection logic on both the client and server so if someone briefly loses connection, the session recovers without them having to rejoin manually.

-- **Autoplay Handling** — Browsers block autoplay with sound by default.
-I handle this gracefully — the video starts muted if needed and I show a clear unmute prompt so the experience doesn't feel broken.
+- **Autoplay Handling:** Browsers block autoplay with sound by default.
+I handle this gracefully by starting the video muted if needed and showing a clear unmute prompt so the experience doesn't feel broken.

-- **Mobile-First Responsive UI** — I designed the layout to work properly on phones and tablets, not just desktops.
-Touch events, safe area insets, responsive grids — all handled.
+- **Mobile-First Responsive UI:** I designed the layout to work properly on phones and tablets too, not just desktops.
+Touch events, safe area insets, responsive grids, all handled.

 ---